Bonus: Download the purchase order implementation template

 Once the invoice shows up, the system captures it as an exception, and since the Blanket is not valid anymore, it needs to be reviewed and managed through an exception review process.

-We are not suggesting that this doesn’t happen with regular purchase orders, but this scenario is more familiar with blanket purchase orders.
+We are not suggesting that this doesn’t happen with purchase orders, but this scenario is more familiar with blanket purchase orders.

 Let’s take an example –